What is hypothyroidism?

 What are the symptoms of hypothyroidism?

-The symptoms of hypothyroidism usually develop slowly over a number of years and include:
+The symptoms of hypothyroidism usually develop slowly over time – sometimes years.
+They can include: